parthshindee/RecipeAnalysis/README.md

 **Conclusion:** Fail to reject the null hypothesis; the model appears fair between the groups with similar RMSE for both healthy and non-healthy recipes.

+While the model appears fair between healthy and non-healthy recipes, it's essential to consider that tag-based categorizations might not fully capture users' perceptions of healthiness.
+The absence of a significant RMSE difference could also be influenced by underlying biases in user ratings or incomplete tag labeling.
+Future work could involve a deeper dive into other demographic factors or refine the tag processing to account for user-specific biases.